Kasur District: Development

 The Bambawali-Ravi-Bedian Canal was built in Kasur district increasing the agricultural development of the area.
 There has been commercial and industrial development but the area remain mainly agricultural.
 Pakistan Army built Cantonment area for an infantry brigade in the district.

 Administrative divisions

-The district is administratively subdivided into 4 Tehsils spanning a territory of 13 divisions and 125 Union Councils: the total area of Kasur is 3995 km2.
+The district is administratively subdivided into 4 Tehsils - Chunian, Kasur, Kot Radha Kishan and Pattoki - spanning a territory of 13 divisions and 125 Union Councils: the total area of Kasur is 3995 km2.